I’d like you to know something about who I am as a person.

 Why most unlikely to survive?

-Well, he was a calamity guy, on a first name basis with the local Emergency Room staff.
+And we were on a first name basis with the local Emergency Room staff.

-he also became an Alcoholic.
+He also became an Alcoholic.

 And then decided to kick it.